Elizabeth Ann Seton: Schools

+Seton High School is a parochial all-female, college-preparatory high school in the Price Hill neighborhood of Cincinnati, Ohio.
+Seton was founded as Mount St. Vincent Academy in 1854.
+It was also known as Cedar Grove Academy.
+Cedar Grove was renamed in honor of Elizabeth Ann Seton on September 12, 1927.

 Mother Seton School in Emmitsburg, Maryland, is a direct descendant of the Saint Joseph's Academy and Free School.
 It is located less than a mile from the site of the original school and is sponsored by the Daughters of Charity.
 Mother Seton School is a private elementary school located in Emmitsburg and enrolls 306 students from pre-kindergarten through 8th grade.
 Mother Seton School is the 84th-largest private school in Maryland and the 3,381st-largest nationally.
 It has 15 students to every teacher.

 In the Philippines, the Elizabeth Seton School in BF Resort Village, Las Piñas was established in 1975, the year of Seton's canonization.
 It is the largest Catholic school in the city in terms of population.

 Elizabeth Seton College, located in Yonkers, New York, was a college opened to assist young struggling women and men in need of furthering their education, offering Associate of Science or Associate of Occupational Science degrees.
 It merged with Iona College in 1989.

-Seton Hall College (now known as Seton Hall University) in South Orange, New Jersey, was founded in 1856 by Seton's nephew Bishop James Roosevelt Bayley and named after his aunt.
-As was Seton Hall Preparatory School, an all-boys High School in West Orange, New Jersey, that was formerly associated with the University, but is now independent.
+Seton Hall College (now known as Seton Hall University) in South Orange, New Jersey, was founded in 1856 by Seton's nephew Bishop James Roosevelt Bayley and named after his aunt, as was Seton Hall Preparatory School, an all-boys High School in West Orange, New Jersey, that was formerly associated with the university, but is now independent.

 The Seton Hill Schools (now part of Seton Hill University), named for Seton, were founded by the Sisters of Charity in 1885.
 The university continues to operate in Greensburg, Pennsylvania, under the auspices of the Sisters of Charity of Seton Hill.

 Elizabeth Seton High School, an all-girls Catholic school in Bladensburg, Maryland, sponsored by the Daughters of Charity, is named in honor of Seton.

+Seton Home Study School (setonhome.org) (Front Royal, Virginia), a Catholic K-12 homeschool, founded in 1983, is named in honor of Seton.
+It now has over 15,500 students across 54 countries, especially in the Philippines, Canada, and middle east.

+Mother Seton Academy in Baltimore, Maryland.

 Seton Academy (1963–2016) was a high school in South Holland, Illinois.

 Seton Catholic High School (1900–2007) was a high school in Pittston, Pennsylvania.

 Seton School in Manassas, Virginia is also named for Mother Seton.